Loading

 Rocchette, Castiglione della Pescaia, Maremma, Italy

-The road runs parallel to the beaches of, firstly, Roccamare, and then Le Rocchette (beach page) which merge into each other.
-This link will take you to a satellite image map of the two.
+The road runs parallel to the northern end of Roccamare beach and then the whole length of Le Rocchette which merge into each other.
+(The links for the beach and satellite image map pages are at the bottom of this page.)

 No reflection intended upon the hotel in question, but when we were at this point in the road on our visit, the youngster in our party asked me what colour the hotel was painted, to which I replied "a kind of pinky peach colour".
 Without a pause she responded, "I don't like pinky peach anymore!".
 Until then her favourite colour had been pink!
 Anyway, you won't miss it when you see it!